ElectionDataAnalysis/election_data_analysis/docs/User_Guide.md

     * (required for 'excel' and 'flat_text' file_types) specify location of field names for count columns. with integer `count_field_name_row` (NB: top row not skipped is 0, next row is 1, etc.)
   * 'by_column_number'
     * (required) list `count_column_numbers` of column numbers which may contain counts.
 There is no problem if this list contains spurious columns.
+  * 'by_character_range'
+    * (required) list `count_character_ranges` ranges of characters where counts are found (e.g., '35-40,49-52')

   `munge_strings`: controls how the system looks for the character strings used to munge the non-count information (Candidate, Party, etc.).
 There may be multiple, so the value is a list.
-Related optional and required parameters must be given under the `[munge_strings]` header.
+There are related optional and required parameters depending on the values in the `munge_strings` list.
   * 'in_field_values'
     * (required) either:
-      * if all_rows=data (i.e., no field names) list `string_field_column_numbers` of integers designating columns (leftmost column is 0, next is 1, etc.)
+      * if field names are not in the file, need `all_rows=data`. in this case fields will be identified either by column (if flat_text) or by character range (if fixed_width)
       * if some of the field values are foreign keys, must give lookup information.
 For each foreign key, need a separate section with corresponding header (field name plus " lookup", e.g. `[county_id lookup]`.
 This section needs:
         * `source_file` the path to the source file, relative to the results directory given in `run_time.ini`
         * all the usual basic format parameters except `count_locations` -- but not the usual formulas
         * `lookup_id` is the single field name holding the key to the lookup table.
 (If there are no headers in the lookup source file, use, e.g., `column_0`)
         * for each element whose formula looks something up from this table, a formula for the foreign key replacement.
     * (required for 'excel' and 'flat_text' file_types where not all rows are data) specify location of field names for string columns.
 Need integer `string_field_name_row` (NB: top row not skipped is 0, next row is 1, etc.)
   * 'in_count_headers' this is used, e.g., when each candidate has a separate column in a tabular file.
 In this case there may be a single header row with relevant info, or there may be several rows (e.g., Contest in one row, Candidate in another row)
     * (required) list `count_header_row_numbers` of integers for rows containing necessary character strings.
 (NB: top row not skipped is 0, next row is 1, etc.)